Feature flags in the development of GitLab

 4. Enable the feature flag for a specific group/project/user and ensure that there are no issues with the implementation.
 Do not enable the feature flag for a public project like gitlab-org/gitlab if there is no documentation.
 Team members and contributors might search for documentation on how to use the feature if they see it enabled in a public project.

-5. When the feature is ready for production use, open a merge request to:
+5. When the feature is ready for production use, including self-managed instances, open one merge request to:

 • Update the documentation to describe the latest flag status.